 Pilot SIP: This requirement may be addressed in your response to Question 4 under Title I Requirements (Part IV).

-The school's response to this section may be used to address the requirements of ESSA, P.L.
+The school's response to this part may be used to address the requirements of ESSA, P.L.
 No. 114-95, § 1114(b)(5).

 is based on a comprehensive needs assessment of the entire school that takes into account information on the academic achievement of children in relation to the challenging State academic standards, particularly the needs of those children who are failing, or are at-risk of failing, to meet the challenging State academic standards and any other factors as determined by the local educational agency; and